cowboy409/Overall-my-project/README.md

 # Jae Seung's Academic Project

+From 2011 to 2016.
+The most impressive Project was PCFG( Xilinx-FPGA ) and Tetris ( Microprocessor-Cortex M3 ).

 # CMOS amplifier –OrCAD
 Designer, May  2016 – June 2016
 Designed several kinds of CMOS amplifier using OrCAD Linux version.